AdamSobieski/Narratology/Content/Automata.md

 }
 ```

-A second possibility is that `IHasContextualData` interfaces could be utilized by those implementing state objects and available as a type constraint on `TState` for extension methods.
+A second possibility is that `IHasContextualData` interfaces could be utilized by developers implementing state objects and available as a type constraint on `TState` for extension methods.

 ```cs
 public interface IHasContextualData